 What Is SVN?

-In 2000, Collabnet started to develop a version control system in order to replace CVS.
-As a result, Subversion was introduced.
-It covered many of the features in CVS but also introduced new features that CVS was missing, such as atomic commands and the ability to rename and move versioned files.
+Even though SVN development was initiated in 2000, version 1.0 wasn't published until February 2004.
+It mimicked many of the features in CVS but also introduced new features that CVS was missing, such as atomic commands and the ability to rename and move versioned files.

-After SVN was introduced to the world, CVS withered away quite fast and it has not published new versions since 2008.
+SVN became an Apache project in November 2009 when it was accepted to the Apache Incubator.
+After SVN was introduced to the world, CVS adoption withered away and it has not released new versions since 2008.

 SVN Is a Centralized Version Control System

 Version control systems can be roughly divided into two categories: distributed version control systems (DVCS) and centralized version control systems (CVC).
 SVN falls into the latter category.

 A centralized version control system means that the version history is stored in a central server.
 When a Developer wants to make changes to certain files, they get files from that central repository to their own computer.
 After the developer has made changes, they send the changed files back to the central repository.